Move Over, 'Despacito.' These Videos Also Ruled YouTube In 2017

 Indonesian Squishiness

 There's just something so satisfying watching YouTuber Ria Yunita squeeze the living daylights out of a bunch of rainbow foam "squishies"— the latest toy obsession since the fidget spinner — only to see them slowly morph back into their original shape.
-If you've never had the pleasure of squishing one yourself, it's somewhat akin to hugging a fresh loaf of Wonderbread.
+If you've never had the pleasure of squishing one yourself, it's somewhat akin to hugging a fresh loaf of Wonder Bread.
 It's no wonder that the video, in which she squishes everything from a googly-eyed eggplant to a gecko head, ranked No. 4 in Indonesia's most popular YouTube videos, with over 10 million views.

 Kenya's Dancing (And Dabbing) President

-Kenyan president Uhuru Kenyatta made international headlines following a controversial re-election, but in the country's most popular video, he's gaining attention for a different reason.
-As part of his campaign, the 56-year-old politician has swapped his suit for a varsity jacket and joined a group of young Kenyans for a dance "like never before," according to the video.
+Kenyan President Uhuru Kenyatta made international headlines following a controversial re-election, but in the country's most popular video, he is gaining attention for a different reason: As part of his campaign, the 56-year-old politician swapped his suit for a varsity jacket and joined a group of young Kenyans for a dance "like never before," according to the video.
 He sways side to side, crosses his arm and even dabs at the end of the routine.

 Philippines: Inescapable 'Despacito'